quinlan-lab/ccr/README.md

 chrom               | Chromosome ID
 start               | Start coordinate (0-based, may be part of a multi-exon CCR) end                 | End coordinate (1-based, may be part of a multi-exon CCR) ccr_pct             | CCR percentile.
-0 represents ExAC variants and is total non-constraint.
+0 represents gnomAD variants and is total non-constraint.
 100 represents complete constraint, the highest constrained region in the model. gene                | HGNC gene name. ranges              | The range of coordinates that represent the CCR.
 For multi-exon spanning CCRs, this will be a comma-separated list of ranges. varflag             | VARTRUE = 0th percentile CCR, and thus an ExAC variant coordinate (or several ExAC deletions merged into one CCR).
 VARFALSE = Anything that is not a 0th percentile CCR.